brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ```

 We'd expect bar to return `Animal`, based on the signature of `foo`.
-In the above example though, calling `bar` allows to return `Organism`!
+However, in the above example though, calling `bar` allows to return `Organism`!

-Because `Organism` doesn't describe fully what `Animal` does,
+Because `Organism` doesn't fully describe what `Animal` does,
 there's again an area of undefined behaviour, which can cause runtime errors.
 The above example is not type-safe.

-This, however, does respect the parent's signature:
+The folowing, however, does respect the parent's signature:

 ```txt
 foo > bar(Animal) : Cat